compthinking/compthinkblog/_posts/draft-2019-07-10-conference-rldm.md

 ---
 title: RLDM 2019 Conference Summary
-name: RLDM 2019 Conference Summary
+date: 2019-07-25
 tags:
   - reinforcement-learning
   - conference-review
 description: I attended the fourth bi-annual RLDM conference in Montreal in July 2019, these are some notes I took.
-showtitle: true
-date: 2019-07-25
 showtopics: true
-aside:
 toc: true
+toc_sticky: true
+classes: narrow
 ---
 # Reinforcement Learning and Decision Making Conference

+> Note: this is {.}

 The fourth iteration of this conference was held in Montreal July 7-10, 2019.